 Sharing our learnings and our stories is important for our own growth and in helping others.
-This fall, we are encouraging you to join these conversations, tell your story, and learn about amazing work that is happening across the country.
+This spring, we are encouraging you to join these conversations, tell your story, and learn about amazing work that is happening across the country.

 Please note, all times are listed in Eastern Time.

 (Newfoundland: +1.5h | Atlantic: +1h | Central: -1h | Mountain: -2h | Pacific: -3h)

 Wed October 3 @ 1pm

 Joel Thiessen will share his story followed by a facilitated group discussion.

 Religious nones – those who say they have no religion – represent one-quarter of Canadian adults and one-third of teens and young adults in Canada.
 Who they are, why they have grown, how do they view the world and religion/spirituality, and where are they going?

 Dr. Joel Thiessen is Professor of Sociology and Director of the Flourishing Congregations Institute at Ambrose University in Calgary, Alberta.
 Alongside his latest book, The Meaning of Sunday: The Practice of Belief in a Secular Age (McGill-Queen’s University Press, 2015), he is currently working on three collaborative projects.
 One centers on religious nones in North America, another on Millennials in Canada, and one on flourishing congregations in Canada.
 For more, see www.joelthiessen.ca.

 Family Ministry Wed